ArdenB/TSSRESTREND/NCdemo/README.md

 #### Combining matched C3/C4 runs ####

-The TSS.RESTREND packages has been updated to make this feature unnecessary, but to see how it was done in Burrell et al., (2020) see [here](CombineRuns.ipynb).
+The TSS.RESTREND packages has been updated to make this feature unnecessary, but to see how it was done in Burrell et al., (2020) see the ipynb [here](CombineRuns.ipynb).